wilmer88/cheat-snip/README.md

--to run python program enter inside app directory in bash or command prompt `python manage.py runserver` -your app should be running on `localhost:8080/home`
-- Create templates to sparate your html/pages from your "controller"/users/views.py and makeyour views dynamic inside of the users folder create a new folder that must called `templates` for django to find.
+-to run python program enter inside app directory in bash or command prompt `python manage.py runserver` -your app should be running on `localhost:8080/home` -Create templates to sparate your html/pages from your "controller"/users/views.py and makeyour views dynamic inside of the users folder create a new folder that must called `templates` for django to find.
 -inside of templates creat new folder and name it `users` or what ever you want not sure of the consequences.
 -inside of users/templates/users create layout.html file
 -inside of layout.html file inside the head tags delete what is inside the title tags and insert like example